Review by Rumsey Taylor

 Remarkably, the bulk if not all of these accidents were performed by men who not only had ample experience with firearms, but the wherewithal to commit them in the conspicuous vicinity of a hospital, often with a readied tourniquet.

 Healy’s efforts drew attention to the scheme, and by the 1970s instances of dismemberment would cease.
-Not a single individual was legally convicted.
+Not a single individual was convicted of fraud.
 Regardless, Vernon’s sideshow of disfigured bodies remained as a testament to both its desperate ingenuity as well as its capacity for harm, even if this had yet to be directed externally.

 All the people in Morris’ film have hands and feet, and there’s no mention of Vernon’s punitive moniker.
 But the story of Nub City would captivate him.
 He had read of Healy’s account in a 1972 article in The New York Times, which withheld Vernon’s name and location;7 nevertheless, Morris confirmed Vernon was Nub City and was soon en route.
 In his first stay there he received at least one death threat: